Download a balanced scorecard example for free in Word and write yours easily without having to start from scratch.

 Learning and Growth Perspective

-This learning growth shapes the business.
+This learning growth shapes the business processes of strategy map.
 At this point implementation of a strategy becomes possible after controlling it critically.
 Some organizations that have reached this point have set aside the cause-and-effect linkage and financial objectives to achieve it, as it is important for the progress of an organization.
 As can also be seen in the sample, this can be divided into three important fields as follows:

 - Core Competencies and Skills of the employees: In order to achieve significant return it is important to invest strategically in human capital.
 An aligned human resource management, development and training plan will help an organization to succeed.
 Hiring, developing and rewarding of workers are fundamental to the lifeline of a business.

 - Technological ability: This is required to control the central capabilities of a business.
 Managing the repeatable and routine events comes under this heading.
 An ATM machine of a bank is a good example of technological ability as it manages relationships along with fulfilling customers’ personalized needs.

 - Corporate Culture: A sensible and communicable culture will respond to strategic navigational chart of the business.
 By understanding its place in the cause-and-effect hypothesis an organization can know its contribution in corporate culture instead of connecting with distant and uncontrollable concept of customer delight and shareholder equity.

 The attributes of a successful scorecard